LAV 6: LAV 6.0 Mk2

 The vehicle was presented in May 2025 during CANSEC 2025, a defence exhibition in Ottawa.
-It is armed with a turret equipped with a 30mm gun, loitering munitions and an anti-tank missile launcher.
+It has a new turret equipped with a 30mm Mk44 Bushmaster II, loitering munitions and two TOW ATGM launchers mounted on either side.

 Design

 In August 2019, the Government of Canada announced its intention to purchase up to 360 Armoured Combat Support Vehicles (ACSVs), and that negotiations with GDLS - Canada had entered the final stages.
 Based heavily on the LAV 6 platform, the ACSVs will replace the Bison LAV and the M113 armoured personnel carrier (M113A3 & MTVL) fleets of the Canadian Armed Forces.

 In September 2019, Public Services and Procurement Canada on behalf of the Department of National Defence awarded GDLS - Canada a CAD$2 billion contract for 360 ACSVs, initial spare parts, manuals, training, and various vehicle add-on kits.
 The various add-on kits incorporated in the procurement include: add-on armour, mine blast and enhanced crew protection, laser warning systems, side protection and remote weapons station kits.
 The Department of National Defence stated that by procuring similar combat support vehicles in the CAF fleet offers the advantages of reduced training and sustainment costs, in addition to the availability of standard spare parts to fix vehicles quickly during critical operations.

 The vehicles are expected to support a wide range of operations, including domestic disaster relief and overseas peacekeeping missions.
 The ACSV will be available in eight variants to provide services such as: ambulances, vehicle recovery, engineering, mobile repair, electronic warfare, troop-carrying, and mobile command posts.
 Delivery of the first set of vehicles is expected in late 2020, with the last vehicles being delivered in 2025.

 In May 2020, Kongsberg Defence & Aerospace announced that they had signed a contract worth NOK500 Million (CAD$73.6 Million) with GDLS - Canada for delivery of the newest generation of Protector Remote Weapons Stations (or RWS) to the Canadian Army.
 The Protector RWS is to be equipped on Canada's fleet of ACSVs.
 It was subsequently announced on June 1, 2020, that delivery of the first ACSVs was still on schedule for late 2020 and would not be delayed in spite of the COVID-19 pandemic.